 The tubes are ECC85, ECH81 EF89, EABC80, EL84, EM34.
 Strangely enough the rear covers of both Graetz sets indicate one more tube than the actual number, counting the selenium rectifier as a tube.
 I got this radio for free when I bought the Sinfonia, the top of the cabinet and the lower front needed grinding of the veneer and new varnish.
 I have replaced five tubes, the eye is now a UM4 with voltage doubling rectifier for the 12 V heater, and the selenium rectifier is replaced with silicon diodes which required a series resistor to reduce the increased voltage.
 It would be an improvement if the button that deactivates the magic eye lowered the heater voltage to 2 V instead of turning off plate voltage, the cathode emission would last longer.

 Telefunken Opus 6 from 1955 was at that time their finest tabletop radio with six loudspeakers, two 8-inch ones on the front and in each rounded front corner a 4-inch one with permanent magnet and a 2.5-inch electrostatic tweeter.
 The AF-stage is push-pull with separate controls for bass and treble and loudness volume control.
-The output power is 6 W when clipping starts, so the final tubes are run conservatively.
-The 3 dB-limits of the frequency response are 30 Hz and 11 kHz.
+The output power is 6 W when clipping starts, the 3 dB-limits of the frequency response are 30 Hz and 11 kHz.
 The AM-bandwidth can be narrowed in two IF-transformers with a button and the recommended procedure is to start with the narrow choice to get right on spot.
 The second IF-tube is not connected to the AGC-line and draws only little current.
 The sensitivity for 50 mW output is 6-10 uV on SW.
 There are separate pushbuttons for gramophone and tape recorder inputs.
 The ferrite antenna for LW and MW can be rotated with a knob and an external antenna is connected in one end position.
 The UKV-knob offers gives bandspread on SW (KW-Lupe) and the dial rod shall then be placed in a centre position for correct calibration.

 The tubes are ECC85, ECH81, EF89, EF89, EABC80, EC92, EL84, EL84, EM80.
 I replaced dial lamps and almost all tubes, the magic eye being replaced with an EM85 which required wiring change at the tube socket.
 Some leaky coupling capacitors and an electrolytic capacitor were changed and the keyboard contacts needed cleaning spray.
 With silicon diodes across the selenium rectifier the plate voltage rose with 20 V to 250 V. The cabinet had deep scratches in the veneer on the top, that is why I only paid 50 kr for the set, but it has been taken care of.
 Its sound is excellent and compares with that of Siemens M57.

 Telefunken Opus 9 from 1958, within easy reach from my armchair, is a broad-shouldered German in the upper price range.
 It cannot fully stand comparison with the sound quality of my best radios however, in spite of two oval speakers on the front and on each side one conventional speaker plus one electrostatic tweeter.
 Round speakers simply sound better than oval ones.
 Five pushbuttons affect the sound reproduction: Intim softens high tones while Jazz enhances them, Solo increases the medium range and Bass the low tones.
 Orchest. gives a flat response and activates the controls for bass and treble but the treble response is not Hi-Fi: -6 dB at 6 kHz, -12 dB at 8.5 kHz and -18 dB at 11 kHz.
 Therefore the best sound comes with the addition of the Bass and Jazz buttons.
-The output power of the push-pull stage is 6 W at the onset of clipping, the final tubes are run far from their limit.
+The output power of the push-pull stage is 6 W at the onset of clipping.
 A separate button selects a tape recorder input.
 The dial.
 The chassis is almost identical to that in Opus 6 with the exception of the fixed tone registers.

 The tubes are ECC85, ECH81, EF89, EF89, EABC80, EC92, EL84, EL84, EM84.
 Two IF-stages are used for both AM and FM.
 The AM-bandwidth can be switched to narrow with a button that changes the amount of coupling between the coils in two IF-transformers and cuts off the tweeters.
 The result is 5 kHz at -6 dB compared to 13 kHz in position broad.
 On the SW-band where bandspread is provided by the UKV-knob (KW-Lupe) the sensitivity varies between 6-10 µV.
 The ferrite antenna for LW and MW can be rotated with a knob and in one end position an external antenna is connected.
 A nice feature is AFC on the FM-band which I haven´t seen on any other tube radio.
 The tuning knob has three white buttons and when any of them is pressed down the frequency lock is released.